Schlanders: Overview

 Schlanders borders the following municipalities: Latsch, Laas, Mals, Martell, Schnals.

-Schlanders is well known for its church tower, 92 m high, which is also the highest in South Tyrol.
+Schlanders is well known for its church tower, 90.60 m high, which is also the highest in South Tyrol.
 Another attraction is the renovated castle, which now serves as a civic hall (including a public library).

 The locality was mentioned for the first time officially on 13 June 1077 in a deed of donation, where the Holy Roman Emperor Henry IV. handed over the town to Altwin, the Bishop of Brixen.

 Society

 Linguistic distribution

 According to the 2024 census, 93.54% of the population speak German, 6.42% Italian and 0.04% Ladin as first language.

+Traffic

+The city of Schlanders is connected to the SS 38 motorway.
+The local train station is connected to the Vinschgau Railway.
+A local Bus connects the villages of Schlanders and Kortsch together and frequents in an intervall of every 30 minutes.

+From the bus station near Karl-Schönherr Center buses depart to the surrounding villages and municipalities.

+Since 2016 the Vinschgau Railways are getting modernized and connected to the electric grid as prior they were diesel engines.